-An Evening Conversation with Dana Gioia—Hosted in Partnership with the Trinity Forum & Reformed Theological Seminary
+An Evening Conversation with Keith and Kristyn Getty, in Partnership with the Trinity Forum & Reformed Theological Seminary

-Join Regent College President Jeff Greenman and Regent Board of Governors Chair Roger Laing at the National Press Club in Washington, DC, for an Evening Conversation with renowned poet and author Dana Gioia on “Poetry, Imagination, and Spiritual Formation.”
-Hosted by Regent College in partnership with the Trinity Forum and Reformed Theological Seminary, this evening will address the power of poetry to shape the moral and spiritual imagination of both individuals and cultures.
+Join us at the National Press Club in Washington, DC, for an Evening Conversation with renowned musicians and modern hymn writers Keith and Kristyn Getty on “Music, Beauty, and Spiritual Formation.”
+Hosted by Regent College in partnership with the Trinity Forum and Reformed Theological Seminary, this evening will address the power of music to shape the moral and spiritual imagination of both individuals and cultures.

-We are delighted to present this inaugural Evening Conversation as the first in a three-part series on “Art, Faith, and Formation.”
+We are pleased to present this next Evening Conversation as the second in a three-part series on “Art, Faith, and Formation.”
 This series will be held over the next year in Washington, DC, to discuss the ways in which the literary, musical, and visual arts speak to spiritual hunger, shape our sense of beauty, truth, and purpose, and explore the implications for caring for and cultivating the arts in reinvigorating a healthy culture.

 We hope you will join us for wine, hors d'oeuvres, and conversation at the National Press Club.
 Please share this event with friends!

 Tickets are available for $25 USD, or $15 for Regent students and alumni.
+Please use discount code "Regent".
 To register, visit the Trinity Forum here.

 Not a Trinity Forum Society member?
 Join here!